C21111222/DMN_project/README.md

 1. Open `index.html` in a modern web browser.
 2. Drag and drop a DMN file onto the designated area.
 3. View the decision table and input data.
-4. Evaluate decision logic by providing inputs and observing the results.
+4. Evaluate decision logic by providing inputs or using the provided form, observing the output.

 To generate documentation: